Universality of the local limit of preferential attachment models: Coupling between models (D) and (E)

-In this section, we prove that models (D), (E) and (F) have the same local limit.
-We do this by showing that for any fixed $r\geq 1$, we can couple models (D), (E) and (F) in such a way that whp, the $r$-neighbourhood of a uniformly chosen vertex in \FC{all these} models are identical.
+In this section, we prove that models {(D) and (E)} have the same local limit.
+We do this by showing that for any fixed $r\geq 1$, we can couple models {(D) and (E)} in such a way that whp, the {$r$-neighbourhoods} of a uniformly chosen vertex in {both the} models are identical.